 - assuring the conformity to the terms and conditions of employment related to security;

 - motivating adherence to the security policies of the organization, such as with an appropriate sanctions policy; and

 - mitigating the risks of a failure to adhere to policies, by ensuring that all persons have appropriately-limited access to the organization’s information and information facilities.

 Information security awareness, education, and training

 All employees of the organization, and, where relevant, contractors and third party users, should receive appropriate awareness training in and regular updates of organizational policies and procedures relevant to their job functions.
-The organization must ensure that Information Security Awareness programs inform personnel of the existence of and availability of current versions of the information security policy, standards, and procedures.
+The organization must ensure that Information Security Awareness programs inform personnel of the existence and availability of current versions of the information security policy, standards, and procedures.
 The organization must ensure that employee information security awareness and procedures are reinforced by regular updates.
 Security reminder messages should be posted in secured areas and/or regularly communicated to personnel according to the intended audience and or classification of the notifications.
 A copy of the information security policies should be issued to all new personnel as they join and to all existing personnel.
 Personnel should be made aware of the security classifications of the information assets that they use, and that they handle them appropriately, Some of the control includes:

 - a formal induction process that includes information security training, prior to being granted access to information or information systems;

 - ongoing training in security control requirements, legal-regulatory-certificatory responsibilities, and correct procedures generally, suitable to each person’s rules and responsibilities; and